LivePersonNY/WebsiteX/README.md

 GC Notes:
 New blocks:

 -   Lp-guti-blocks.php, blocks/all.js, (You have to register the block the same way the others are registered.)

 WP build:

 -   in root: composer guti-build

 https://developer.wordpress.org/resource/dashicons/
 https://github.com/showdownjs/showdown/wiki/Emojis
+test